HughEvans01/Converter_Site/README.md

 ## Usage

-With local copy: open index.html with browser of your choice.
+With local copy: open the index.html in your copy of the repository with browser of your choice.

 OR